 Sophie de Stempel Age

 Sophie de Stempel was born in 1960 in Hythe, United Kingdom.
-She is about 61 years old as of 2021.
+She is 62 years old as of 2022.

 Sophie de Stempel was married to Ian Holm from 2003 until his death on June 19, 2020.
-Previous, Ian was first married to Lynn Mary Shaw
+Previously, Ian was married to Lynn Mary Shaw